 - Drop shipping (creating designs that a manufacturer places on a product and ships the product to the customer for you, giving you the profits)

-- Sell a service you provide, whether it is coaching, something technical, administrative skills… etc…
+- Sell a service you provide, whether it is coaching, something technical, administrative skills, graphic design… etc…

 What I like best about blogging… you don’t have to fit in someone else’s box.
 Opportunities are quite literally unlimited.
 Well… in all honestly… your only limits are those that you put on yourself.
 If you can imagine it, you can create it, you can monetize it… just might take some advance thinking and strategizing.